 As pretty as it may be to look at, I’ve never really liked eggplant.

-I’m not clear on whether it’s the flavor or the texture, or a combination of the two.
-Whatever the reason, I just don’t enjoy it.
+I’m not clear on whether it’s the flavor or the texture, or a combination of the two, but whatever the reason I just don’t enjoy it.

 I decided it would be an exercise in self-care to try something new, a bit of a rarity these days since I’m quite adventurous when it comes to food and it seems I’ve tried almost everything.

-So I searched.
+When I returned home I searched.
 And I searched.
-And I searched for some recipes to help me experiment with this newfound variety, but nothing was coming up.
+And I searched some more for recipes to experiment with this newfound variety, but nothing was coming up.
 Evidently, the bitter eggplant isn’t as common as I imagined, and it was challenging even to find images on Google.

 The recipes I did come across called for LOTS of spices, like cumin, coriander, and cayenne.
 Clearly, there was a need to mask the bitterness.